google/oboe/samples/RhythmGame/README.md

 For a step-by-step guide on how this game works and how to build it check out this codelab: [Build a Musical Game using Oboe](https://codelabs.developers.google.com/codelabs/musicalgame-using-oboe/index.html).

-**Update March 2019**: This code sample has been significantly updated since the codelab was written, however, many of the fundamental principles remain.

 Screenshots
 -----------